 Severe Stress – Prevention and Cure With Envision Hypnotherapy

-There is also the notion that stress is an inherently bad thing when in fact it is a natural reaction to change, and essential for our well-being since it stimulates and supports us to meet the challenges we face.
+There is also the notion that stress is an inherently bad thing when in fact it is a natural reaction to change and is essential for our well-being since it stimulates and supports us to meet the challenges we face.
+It is being overstressed and distressed that is damaging.

 Understanding The Stress Response

 Most people will know that stress is important for our ability to survive as it acts as a mechanism to protect the body against danger by triggering the release of hormones, such as adrenalin.
 Adrenalin causes your heart to beat faster to carry blood where it’s most needed.
 You breathe faster to provide the extra oxygen required for energy.
 You sweat to prevent overheating.
-Your mouth may feel dry; as your digestive system slows down to allow more blood to be deflected to your muscles.
-Your senses become heightened and your brain becomes more alert and your vision becomes tunnel like.
+Your mouth may feel dry and your digestive system slows down to allow more blood to be deflected to your muscles.
+Your senses become heightened, your brain becomes more alert and your vision becomes tunnel-like.

 These changes enable the body to take action and protect itself in a dangerous situation, either by running away or fighting a foe.
 It is known as the ‘fight or flight’ reflex or physical emergency response.
 Once the danger has passed, other hormones are released which may cause you to shake as your muscles start to relax.

 The stress response is useful for protecting you against physical dangers.
-If your house was on fire it is a totally necessary and appropriate response.
-But for example if this is a regular reaction to attending meetings at work, then it is clearly inappropriate and harmful.
+If your house was on fire it is a totally necessary and appropriate response, but not if it is a regular reaction things like attending meetings at work, or being stuck in traffic.

 When It All Gets Too Much – when stress becomes distress

 Whether it is a real or imaginary threat, your body reacts in the very same way to situations that you find threatening, but which you can’t deal with appropriately – by fighting it or by running away.
-Situations like this may include public speaking, a driving test or having an injection.
+Situations such as public speaking, a driving test or having an injection may trigger it.

 This is not the same as having a heavy workload or great responsibilities and multiple demands on our time in and out of work.
 There are plenty of people who handle these over a lifetime who exhibit little or no stress.

-Equally, there is also the theory that that certain personality types** are more prone to stress than others, such as perfectionists, so called ‘control freaks’ and unassertive, anxious by nature folk.
+Equally, there is also the theory that certain personality types** are more prone to stress than others, such as perfectionists, so-called ‘control freaks’ and unassertive, anxious-by-nature folk.
 But even the strongest among us can succumb to stress.
-In my 36 years of working, I found it was always the dedicated, hard working, highly capable and seemingly strong individuals who experienced ‘burnout’.
+In my experience, I found it was always dedicated, hard-working, highly capable and seemingly strong colleagues who experienced ‘burnout’.

 ** see McLeod, S. A. (2014).
 Type A Personality.
 Retrieved from www.simplypsychology.org/personality-a.html